Amitav Acharya: Norm localization and norm subsidiarity

 Acharya's principal contributions that advance constructivist IR theory are the concepts of norm localization and norm subsidiarity.
 Constructivism has traditionally accorded more importance to the role of ideas and norms in international politics compared to realism and liberalism.
 However, Acharya points out that most constructivists conceive of ideas as spreading outward from the West (or the Global North) to the "Rest" (or the Global South).
 Acharya challenges this story of unidirectional norm diffusion by showing how "local" beliefs and practices also matter.
 Using case studies from ASEAN, Acharya highlights how Southeast Asian leaders did not just accept transnational norms as is.
 Rather, where such transnational norms were in line with prior local beliefs, or "cognitive priors", they were successfully "localized".
 This is exemplified in how the ASEAN states localized the "common security" norm of the Organization for Security and Co-operation in Europe into "cooperative security" as manifested in the ASEAN Regional Forum.
 While the cooperative security norm recognized the need for inclusive regional security cooperation, it rejected the legalistic and domestic politics aspects of the common security norm, in line with the basic tenets of the ASEAN Way.

 While norm localization emphasizes the agency of local actors in adapting prevailing transnational norms, norm subsidiarity is concerned with the creation of new norms by local actors.
 Norm subsidiarity posits that local actors create new norms and rules with a view toward protecting the norm's autonomy from violation and abuse at the international level.
 In contrast to localization, which is inward-looking, subsidiarity is outward-looking.
 Acharya again uses a case from Southeast Asia to illustrate the concept.
 In resistance to the US-led collective defence organization of the Southeast Asia Treaty Organization signed in 1954, the leaders of South and Southeast Asia met at the Bandung Conference in 1955 and established their support for the norm of collective defence but rejected the use of such an arrangement for the defence of a single country.
 In so doing, the leaders at Bandung not only rejected the central position of the United States in regional security arrangements, but also created a new norm of collective defence that accorded importance to all treaty members.

 A number of IR scholars have built on, engaged with, and challenged Acharya's work on norms, including Antje Wiener, Lisbeth Zimmerman, and Kathryn Sikkink.
-Through her concept of "norm protagonism", Sikkink goes beyond Acharya by divorcing the formation and diffusion of norms in the Global South from the North.
+Through her concept of "norm protagonism", Sikkink compliments Acharya’s work by showing the formation and diffusion of norms in the Global South.
 She illustrates how Latin American countries were protagonists of human rights norms and, among other things, adopted the American Declaration of the Rights and Duties of Man in April 1948, eight months before the Universal Declaration of Human Rights was adopted by the United Nations General Assembly in December 1948.